AGZA RESIDENTIAL GREEN ZONE® INITIATIVE (ARGZI)

 Home owners can purchase a suite of high powered battery electric tools "dedicated" for their properties and allow their hired maintenance crews to use them once a week.
 Here is a list of tools for your convenience.
 Listed are AGZA Residential Green Zone supporting manufacturers and dealers.

 The bottom line is property owners can control what lawn and garden maintenance practices occur on their lands.
-Take the AGZA Residential Green Zone challange, and create your own AGZA Green Zone.
+Take the AGZA Residential Green Zone challenge, and create your own AGZA Green Zone.

 Visit the AGZA store to order your AGZA Green Zone yard sign to help spread awareness and demonstrate to your community that your property is a gas-free, quieter place to be.